 Accelerated Route to Fellowship

-Written assignments will be part of the assessment process during the workshop portion
+Written assignments are part of the assessment process.

 3. Award Writing Examination

-This element consists of a written, open-book examination in which an award must be written and fully reasoned based on the evidence in an arbitration proceeding.
-The exam is administered as part of this program.
-To receive a passing grade, the award must meet international standards for enforcement.
-The exam administration and assessment fee is included in the tuition fee for the program.
+This element consists of a written open-book examination in which an Award must be written and fully reasoned, based on the evidence in an arbitration proceeding.
+The exam is administered as part of this weekend program.
+To receive a passing grade, the Award must meet international standards for enforcement.